CraftAcademyLabs/coach-guides/weeks/week_5.md

 - **Tuesday:**
   - [ ] Morning: Brief overview of where things are in Rails (recap focus on MVC, config). - Faraz
       - Basic application structure
       - Rails doctrine, etc...
+  - [ ] Morning: Cartify demo - Faraz

+- **Wednesday:** Find recordings of every talk below (Oliver)
   - [ ] Afternoon: Do a overview of Relational Databases (the concept, SQL, ORM's, etc..) - Thomas
-    - Send out slides before
+    - Send out slides before (Tuesday)

-- **Wednesday:**
-  - [ ] Morning: Cartify demo - Faraz
   - [ ] Afternoon: Rails demo: Advanced Routing (plus resources, nested routes, associations) (use the AUT app and extend it with commenting on articles functionality.
 See the weekend challenge)- Thomas

 - **Thursday:**